-I’m not hugely sweet toothed, but the taste of real blackberry juice in these little beauties could win me over any day.
+I’m not hugely sweet toothed, but the taste of real blackberry juice in my Blackberry Lollipops means that these little beauties could win me over any day.
 And with only 2 ingredients, they have to be better than all the unpronounceable things you find in regular, shop bought sweets.